Burger Prize Purpose

 - Complete the Warren E. Burger Cover Page before submitting your essay

-- Send a completed cover page with the required materials no later than July 15
+- Send the completed cover page and essay no later than July 1 by e-mail to Cindy Dennis

-The winning essay will be selected by September 15.
+The winning essay will be announced on or before August 31.